telerik/kendo-ui-core/docs/aspnet-mvc/helpers/colorpicker/overview.md

 **WebForms**

         <%: Html.Kendo().ColorPicker()
-                .Name("colorpicker") // The name of the colorpicker is mandatory.
+                .Name("colorpicker") //The name of the ColorPicker is mandatory.
 It specifies the "id" attribute of the widget.
-                .Value("#ff0000") // Set the value of the colorpicker
+                .Value("#ff0000") //Set the value of the ColorPicker.
         %>

 **Razor**

         @(Html.Kendo().ColorPicker()
-              .Name("colorpicker") // The name of the colorpicker is mandatory.
+              .Name("colorpicker") //The name of the ColorPicker is mandatory.
 It specifies the "id" attribute of the widget.
-              .Value("#ff0000") // Set the value of the colorpicker )
+              .Value("#ff0000") //Set the value of the ColorPicker.
+        )

 ## Event Handling